vanessaformiga/vanessaformiga/README.md

-# Hi, I'm Vanessa 👋
+# Hi, I'm Vanessa Formiga👋

-I'm from  Brazil

-I am a graduate in Internet Systems
+I'm from Brazil and I live in Brasília.
+I hold a degree in Internet Systems from the Federal Institute of Brasilia.
+Additionally, I am a developer with two years of experience using Python, specializing in Repetitive Process Automation (RPA).

 ## Contact